openherd/spec/README.md

 - Signed using the relay’s long-term key (stored locally in `.data/.secretkey`)
 - Validated with a Proof of Work (PoW) challenge:
     - SHA256(publicKey + nonce) must start with five leading zeros (`00000...`)
+    - Note: When you (re)register a node, you can specify a password to bypass asymmetric message signing.

 ### Key Management